LATEST PODCAST : Episode 6 - From Bartending to L&D Leadership with Rory Coote

 Product tour

 In 2025, enterprises across India, the UAE, Southeast Asia, and the US are rethinking how they enable and upskill their workforce.
-The triggers are clear: AI is rapidly transforming workplace tools, L&D budgets face growing ROI pressure, frontline teams need faster enablement, and continuous workforce skilling has become a global imperative.
+AI is transforming workplace tools, L&D budgets face growing ROI expectations, frontline teams require faster enablement, and continuous workforce skilling has become a global imperative.
+Learning platforms are no longer just about delivering courses; they must drive measurable skills, support frontline teams, and adapt to evolving business priorities.

 What is Disprz?